Hardening Microsoft 365: Security Best Practices Checklist – IntegriCom

 Entra ID Basic Set Up Best Practices

-1. AD Connect – Cleanup: Regularly review and clean up AD Connect configurations.
+1. AD Connect – Cleanup: Regularly review and clean up AD Connect configurations to reduce vulnerabilities and strengthen your security posture

-3. Manage Local PC Admins in AAD: Control local PC administrators through Entra ID.
+3. Manage Local PC Admins in AAD: Control local PC administrators through Entra ID using role-based access control and granular access control

 User & Admin Access Restriction

-2. Do not allow users to register applications: This is similar to step 5 but deals with limiting application registrations to administrators.
+2. Do not allow users to register applications: Limit application registrations to administrators to reduce potential vulnerabilities

-3. Restrict Access to the Entra ID Admin Portal: Secure sensitive admin portals by limiting access to the Entra ID admin portal.
+3. Restrict Access to the Entra ID Admin Portal: Secure admin portals by limiting access and enforcing strict security controls

 Multi-Factor Authentication

-2. Enable self-service password reset: Empower users to reset passwords securely.
+2. Enable self-service password reset: Allow users to securely reset passwords while maintaining security settings

-3. Reconfirming user authentication methods: Set a number of days for users to regularly validate user authentication methods.
+3. Reconfirming user authentication methods: Require users to regularly validate MFA methods to maintain strong protection

 Set Conditional Access Policies

-1. Force MFA on All Administrators: Strengthen administrator accounts with mandatory MFA.
+1. Force MFA on All Administrators: Strengthen admin accounts and reduce security risks

-2. Force MFA on All Accounts: Extend MFA requirements to all user accounts.
+2. Force MFA on All Accounts: Extend protection across all users and employees

-4. Geo-Blocking: Restrict access based on geographical location.
+4. Geo-Blocking: Restrict access based on geographical location to mitigate potential threats

-5. Lock down Accounts programs used to login to Program IP’s: Enhance security by restricting account access to specific IP ranges.
+5. Lock down Accounts programs used to login to Program IP’s: Restrict access to approved IP ranges for better security controls

 Set Up Security Alerts & Logs

-1. Notify all admins when other admins reset passwords: Increase transparency in password reset activities.
+1. Notify all admins when other admins reset passwords: Improve visibility into admin activity

-2. Entra ID Identity Protection Alerts enabled: Stay informed about identity protection alerts.
+2. Entra ID Identity Protection Alerts enabled: Stay informed on suspicious activities and security risks

-3. Setup MFA Notifications: Enable notifications for Multi-Factor Authentication events.
+3. Setup MFA Notifications: Monitor authentication events for unusual behavior

-4. Enable Unified Audit Log (UAL): Centralize audit logs for comprehensive security monitoring.
+4. Enable Unified Audit Log (UAL): Centralize logs for better risk assessments and monitoring

 Manually Review the Following Regularly

-1. Review Risky Users and Sign-ins: Identify and address potential security risks.
+1. Review Risky Users and Sign-ins: Identify compromised accounts and reduce risk

-2. Review list of Enterprise Applications for suspicious apps: Ensure only authorized applications are in use.
+2. Review the list of Enterprise Applications for suspicious apps: Detect unauthorized access to sensitive information

-Additional Security Protocols in Entra ID (Machine learning capabilities enable with higher level of levels of M365 licenses)
+Additional Security Protocols in Entra ID (Machine learning capabilities enabled with higher level of levels of M365 licenses)

-1. Turn on sign-in risk policy: Proactively address sign-in risks.
+1. Turn on sign-in risk policy: Proactively address potential vulnerabilities

-2. Turn on user risk policy: Monitor and mitigate user-specific security risks.
+2. Turn on user risk policy: Monitor users for suspicious activities

-3. Harden External Collaboration Settings: Secure external collaboration settings for added protection.
+3. Harden External Collaboration Settings: Protect shared data and external access

 Part 2: Secure M365 Admin Center (MSOnline)

-3. Designate more than one global admin: Ensure redundancy in administrative access.
+3. Designate more than one global admin: Ensure redundancy for business continuity

-4. Designate fewer than 5 global admins: Limit the number of global admins for better control.
+4. Designate fewer than 5 global admins: Reduce attack surface and risk

-6. Password Policy: Align password policies with your companies security measures.
+6. Password Policy: Align password policies with your company’s security settings and business needs

 Part 3: Secure Microsoft Exchange

-1. Turn on audit data recording: Capture comprehensive audit data for analysis.
+1. Turn on audit data recording: Capture activity for better risk assessments

-2. Turn on mailbox auditing for all users: Enhance visibility into mailbox activity.
+2. Turn on mailbox auditing for all users: Improve visibility into user activity

-3. Block External Email Forwarding Globally & Check Mail Forwarding Rules: Prevent unauthorized email forwarding by not allowing mail to leave your M365 tenant and review mail rules for any that seem malicious.
+3. Block External Email Forwarding Globally & Check Mail Forwarding Rules: Prevent data exfiltration and data breaches

-5. Review mailbox delegation: Ensure secure delegation of mailbox access.
+5. Review mailbox delegation: Ensure secure access to mailboxes

-6. No transport rules to external domains: Restrict transport rules to internal domains only.
+6. No transport rules to external domains: Prevent unauthorized data transfer

-7. Do not use mail forwarding rules to external domains: Prevent unauthorized email forwarding rules.
+7. Do not use mail forwarding rules to external domains: Protect sensitive information

 Part 4: Additional Best Practices for Hardening Microsoft 365